ikmalk/IndependentResearch/README.md

 # IndependentResearch
-Code for my independent research course
+Code and output for my independent research course